glycerine/spin_paxos/README.md

 On Raft
 -------

-After you understand Paxos, you'll probably view
-Raft as just another Paxos algorithm variant, albeit one tightly specified, leaving little room for ambiguity or discretion in implementation.
+After you understand Paxos, you might start by thinking that Raft as just another Paxos algorithm variant, albeit one tightly specified, leaving little room for ambiguity or discretion in implementation.
 Given how much wiggle room there is for